 (A) Zero; and

-(B) ((1+ACLIRF) * TPEA) minus the Unsecured Credit Limit minus Financial Security defined as guarantees in paragraph (1)(a) of Section 16.11.3, Alternative Means of Satisfying ERCOT Creditworthiness Requirements .
+(B) ((1+ACLIRF) * TPEA).

-(b) ACLD for each Counter-Party equal to the maximum of zero and the net of its:
+(b) ACLD for each Counter-Party equal to the maximum of zero and its:

-(i) Unsecured Credit Limit; plus(ii) Financial Security defined as guarantees in paragraph (1)(a) of Section 16.11.3; plus(iii) Remainder Collateral; minus
+(i) Remainder Collateral; minus

-(iv) ACLIRF * TPES; minus
+(ii) ACLIRF * TPES; minus

-(v) (1+ACLIRF) * TPEA.
+(iii) (1+ACLIRF) * TPEA.

 (c) If all or part of a Counter-Party’s ACLC and/or ACLD cannot be computed due to an ERCOT computer system failure or Market Suspension, then ERCOT shall estimate ACLC and/or ACLD for that Counter-Party and provide the information used to determine such estimates to that Counter-Party.
 If all or part of ACLC and/or ACLD cannot be estimated with current data, then the most recently available values shall be used to determine the Counter-Party’s ACLC and/or ACLD.
 ERCOT shall provide electronic Notice, as soon as practicable, to Counter-Parties when utilizing this methodology, and shall further provide electronic Notice to Counter-Parties when current data is restored and available to calculate ACLC and ACLD under paragraphs (a) and (b) above.